-- 4. If the special education evaluation results in a determination that the child/youth is disabled pursuant to section 504 of the Rehabilitation Act and/or the Individuals with Disabilities Education Act, which means that the child/youth qualifies for disability accommodations and/or special education services, the county and "education provider" of jurisdiction shall meet to determine if the educational needs of the child/youth can be met in the placement or the Core Services program. - 5.
+- 4. If the special education evaluation results in a determination that the child/youth is disabled pursuant to section 504 of the rehabilitation act and/or the individuals with disabilities education act, which means that the child/youth qualifies for disability accommodations and/or special education services, the county and district of jurisdiction shall meet to determine if the educational needs of the child/youth can be met in the placement or the Core Services program. - 5.
 If the child/youth is not eligible for disability accommodations and/or special education services, the county may be responsible for educational costs.